-Fine sand is a popular substrate that many turtle hobbyists recommend.
-Personally, I think sand is a terrible substrate because I find it very difficult to keep clean even with frequent vacuuming.
-In my opinion, the only reason to use sand is if you're keeping turtles who like to dig in it, like softshell turtles.
+Fine sand is a popular substrate that many turtle hobbyists like.
+But I think sand is a terrible substrate.
+I find it very difficult to keep clean even with frequent vacuuming.
+In my opinion, the only reason to use sand is if you're keeping turtles who dig in it in their natural habits, such as soft shell turtles.
 But that's just my opinion.
 Many other turtle keepers disagree with me and think sand is a great substrate that's easy to clean.
-Maybe I'm doing it wrong.

-If you do choose to use sand, use fine sand and clean it thoroughly before putting it in the tank.
-You also have to clean it very frequently once the habitat is set up, or else pockets of poo and debris will cause your entire tank to become a big, stinky mess.
+If you do choose to use sand, use clean, fine sand (like the sand they sell for children's sand boxes) and clean it thoroughly before putting it in the tank.
+You also have to clean it very frequently once the habitat is set up, or else pockets of poop and debris will cause your entire tank to become a big, stinky mess.

-Gravel is another substrate that I don't like.
-It's not a very good plant substrate because it contains little or no nutrients for the plants.
+Aquarium Gravel is another substrate that I don't like.
+It's not a very good plant substrate because it contains little or no nutrient value for the plants.
 Also, turtles sometimes eat gravel; so unless it's very smooth and the pieces are large enough that a turtle can't eat them, I don't think it's worth the risk.

 Fluorite.
-Personally, I think Fluorite is the best choice for a planted turtle tank.
+Personally, I think Flourite is the best choice for a planted turtle tank.
 Fluorite is a porous clay gravel that's designed for use in planted aquariums.
 It's an excellent root medium for plants, it looks very natural and attractive, and I've never seen a turtle eat it.
 However, when you first fill the tank, it will make the water look like mud.
-I just let the dust settle, and then then let the filter run for a few days with nothing in it except floss (with several floss changes), before introducing the turtles.
-Undergravel filters are a great idea when using Fluorite.
+I just let the dust settle, and then then let the filter run for a few days with nothing in it except aquarium filter floss or polyester pillow stuffing (which is basically the same stuff, only less expensive).
+It usually takes a day or two and several floss changes before the water is clear.